 As I now recall what happened and pause to observe everyone’s expressions, I see faces filled with fear, faces that need a warm embrace and a cup of tea, nothing more.
 We miss the hot tea we used to enjoy during our normal evening gatherings.
 We miss the details of our everyday lives.

-“Stay away from the windows and glass, calm down, don’t leave the area, don’t use the stairs, wear medical masks to protect against the toxic gases released from the bombardment..”
+“Stay away from the windows and glass, calm down, don’t leave the area, don’t use the stairs, wear medical masks for protection against the toxic gases released from the bombardment..”
 But no one told us how to calm our anxious, terrified souls.
 Human rights organizations didn’t explain how we could piece together the scattered fragments of our mental health shattered by the bombing of our safe spaces.

 Returning to that scene, I am still amazed by my "composure."
 How can one remain composed while under bombardment?
 I was brave enough to put on my shoes, grab my bag and keys, and carry my sister’s bag that she had left behind in her escape before I took off.
 But where to?
 I didn’t know.
 I don’t believe what happened to me was composure; perhaps it was complete paralysis imposed upon me by the conditions of war.
 I feel stripped to the core when it comes to expressing my emotions, as if I have no choice but to remain steady, and any desire to collapse is a luxury I cannot afford right now.

 Some ran toward the door, others froze in place, while a few collapsed in tears.
 Some of us chose self-restraint, attempting to guide others—even if by shouting.
-“Stay away from the windows and glass, calm down, don’t leave the area, don’t use the stairs, wear medical masks to protect against the toxic gases released from the bombardment..”
+“Stay away from the windows and glass, calm down, don’t leave the area, don’t use the stairs, wear medical masks for protection against the toxic gases released from the bombardment..”
 But no one told us how to calm our anxious, terrified souls.
 Human rights organizations didn’t explain how we could piece together the scattered fragments of our mental health shattered by the bombing of our safe spaces.

 A few heavy minutes passed before we calmed down a little and tried to find our balance.
 The first thing I felt was pain in my lower back.
 This pain is very familiar to me, as trauma is usually stored in that area of the body.